PANpinchi/Paper_Scissor_Stone_Simulator/README.md

-# Rock Paper Scissors Simulator
+# Paper Scissor Stone Simulator
 This is a rock paper scissors simulator that simulates the movement and interaction of rocks, papers, and scissors on a map until only one type of element remains.

 ## Features